Application Design, Film, Graphics/Typographs/Photography

 Applicants whose university degree(s) were not written in German or English must also attach a certified copy of their original certificates with a translation in German or English.

 The decision on admission to the program is made until the mid of June of the application year at the latest.
+If the admission committee is not already able to make a clear decision based on the digital portfolio, you may be invited to a short interview with the original portfolio.
 Please refrain from making inquiries until then!

 You will find all information and decisions in your applicant account in CampusNet